MicroEJ/docs/ApplicationDeveloperGuide/codeInstrumentationForLogging.rst

 Overview
 --------

-In this tutorial, we will describe 3 ways for logging data:
+This documentation describes 3 ways for logging data:

 - Using `Trace`_ library: a real-time event recording library designed for performance and interaction analysis.
 - Using `Message`_ library: a lightweight and simple logging library.
 - Using `Logging`_ library: a complete and highly configurable standard logging library.

-Through this tutorial, we will illustrate the usage of each library by instrumenting the following code snippet:
+The usage of each library will be illustrated by instrumenting the following code snippet:

 .. code-block:: java